 This time, we’ll select the Outer Glow.
 Again, make sure the box next to the style name is checked to apply the effect.

-To blend the glow into the background and give it a more realistic look, change the blend mode to Vivid Light.
+To blend the glow into the background and make a realistic glow effect, change the blend mode to Vivid Light.
 Double-click on the color swatch to pick the color you want.
 I’m going with a darker shade of a similar color.

 Here’s what we’ve got so far.